Frequently Asked Questions

 - Arrive early or on time.
 Once the lights have dimmed and the show has begun, we may not seat patrons who arrive late.
 We may, at the discretion of management, seat your party in the back of the theater if space is available.
 This is all designed to reduce distractions to the rest of our patrons and provide a professional experience for all.

 - Be respectful of other patrons.
 Try your best to sit still and save discussions until intermission.
 There is much to see and hear at a ballet, and you may miss something important if you are talking to your neighbor.
+Please silence all electronic devices and avoid using them during the performance.
+The bright LED lights from the screens cause a distraction to other guests, as well as our performers.

 - Leave food and drink in the lobby.
 To keep our theater clean and spill-free, we ask that you save all snacks and beverages for intermission or after the performance.